alexlin0625/EC601-MP1/README.md

 ```
 Twitter.py
 ==========
-get_all_tweets(screen_name)
+**get_all_tweets(screen_name)

   * After authorization, the system will download images from twitter user's feed.
-  * The downloaded photos are renamed in number order with following code
-    I renamed the files in number order is to make ffmpeg easier to track the path of the downloaded pictures
+  * The downloaded photos are renamed in number order with following code.
+I renamed the files in number order is to make ffmpeg easier to track the path of the downloaded pictures and labeling order in
 ```bash
 num = 1
     for tweets in alltweets: